Audio tracks contain the audio files in a timeline for playback.

 New audio tracks will also automatically be created when a new video file with embedded audio is dragged onto a timeline - and will remain locked and nested within the video file.

-The embedded audio can be a stereo guide for example, or 4 pairs of stereo guides eg DME Stems, or the other supported audio track Channel Layout types - up to 7.1.
+The embedded audio can be a stereo guide for example, or multiple pairs of stereo guides eg DME Stems, or the other supported multi-channel audio track Channel Layout types - up to 7.1.
+Stems will be presented each on separate tracks - which can be routed separately out of different audio hardware outputs if desired.
+Other multichannel mix types eg 5.1 will be presented on one multichannel track.

 To route the audio for a track to the speakers, click on the output routing selector tab below the track name, & click on one of the outputs defined in the Audio Setup Routing Section.